RickZhou666/python-design-pattern/README.md

 # 3. Factories

 ## 3.1 Overview
+- what is factory in general?
+    - `a component responsible solely for the wholesale (not piecewise) creation of objects`
 1. Object creation logic becomes too convoluted
 2. Initializer is not descriptive
     - name is always __init__